andyst81/picture-game/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+[Milligram CSS](https://milligram.io) was used to style the project.

 A random image generating game.
 Select the number of images you would like to see and press "GET IMAGES" to see the randomly selected image cards.